 Bangkok Bank - Scholarships to Thai students pursuing a masters’ program.

-British Lebanese Association - Awards for Lebanese graduate students and civil servants who wish to pursue postgraduate study, research and training in the UK.
+British Lebanese Association - Awards for Lebanese graduate students and civil servants who wish to pursue postgraduate study, research and training in the UK and wish to return to Lebanon after their studies.

-Charles Wallace Trusts - For Bangladesh, Burma/Myanmar, India and Pakistan assist the nationals of these countries to obtain education and professional development in the UK.
+Charles Wallace Trusts - For nationals of Bangladesh, Burma/Myanmar, India and Pakistan to assist them in obtaining education and professional development in the UK.

 Daiwa Anglo–Japanese Foundation - Awards grants to individuals, institutions and organisations to promote links between the UK and Japan.

-Great Britain–China Educational Trust - Awards of up to £3,000 for Chinese students studying in the UK.
-Candidates must have started the third year of their DPhil.
+Great Britain–China Educational Trust - Awards of up to £3,500 for Chinese students studying in the UK.
+Grants are normally for DPhil students.
+Grants for UK students making research visits to China are also available.

 J.N.
 Tata Endowment awards - Predominantly loan scholarships, however selected scholars may also qualify for a gift award.
 Applicants should be Indian nationals and graduates of a recognised Indian university.

 Kwok Scholarships - Provide full funding for up to two exceptional students from Hong Kong and/or mainland China who intend to return to Hong Kong or China on completion of their studies to develop a career in public service for the benefit of the Hong Kong community and/or betterment of China.
-Preference will be given to applicants reading Master of Public Policy.
-Applicants to the following full-time courses will also be considered: MSc in Psychological Research; MSc in Environmental Change and Management; MSc in Biodiversity, Conservation and Management; MSc in Nature, Society and Environmental Governance; MSc in Water Science, Policy and Management; MPhil in International Relations; MPhil in Politics (Comparative Government); MPhil in Politics (Political Theory).
+Scholarships available for both undergraduate and graduate studies in specific fields.

-Lebanese International Finance Executives (LIFE) scholarships - Support to talented Lebanese students - or those of Lebanese descent - with financial needs, to pursue their academic aspirations in the field of finance.
+Lebanese International Finance Executives (LIFE) scholarships - Support for tuition fees to talented Lebanese students - or those of Lebanese descent - with financial needs, to pursue their academic aspirations in the field of finance, business, STEM, corporate law or liberal arts.
 Provides a unique combination of financial support and mentorship by a LIFE Senior Member.

 Lee Kuan Yew Scholarships - Awarded to Singaporean citizens studying a postgraduate course to develop their potential as leaders in their field.